Study looks at inflammatory syndrome in kids with COVID-19

 “One of the most interesting findings for us was that three-quarters of the kids had some degree of shock, low blood pressure on admission or shortly after admission,” he said.

-Most of them improved quickly after being treated with intravenous antibody/immunoglobulin treatment and high-rose aspirin.
+Most of them improved quickly after being treated with intravenous antibody/immunoglobulin treatment and high-dose aspirin.

 All 33 children survived and their average hospital stay was four days, according to the study.